 EU REACH registrations held by UK-based companies will carry across directly into UK REACH, legally “grandfathering” the registrations into the new regime.

 Basic information will need to be given to the Health and Safety Executive (HSE) by 30 April 2021.
-And then full registration must be completed within two, four or six years from 28 October 2021, depending on your tonnage band deadlines.
+Then full registration must be completed within two, four or six years from 28 October 2021, depending on your tonnage band deadlines.

 Of course, if you are based in the UK and have been buying from an EU supplier, until now you have been a downstream user, with no REACH obligations.
 Brexit has changed that and you may now find yourself needing to be a first time (UK) REACH registrant.